kassidysharits1/SAMDAT/README.md

 ### Attaching the magnetometer at a safe distance
 Because the robotic car and the arduinos are magnetic, the magnetic fluxgate needs to be suspended a safe distance from this equipment so that it does not pick up these magnetic anomalies and thus recording false anomalies.
 This was accounted for by 3D-printing a small rod that can be attached to the robotic car platform and extends roughly 5 inches out.
 We completed some testing with the magnetic fluxgate and the platform and found that magnetic fluxgate reports steady values once it is 5 inches away from the platform.
 We tested this while running the motor since this does produce a slightly larger anomaly.
+We decided to give 10 inches for extra measure.

 https://user-images.githubusercontent.com/103535565/163262615-a055875f-b65d-4c38-8e55-ccc3797bc589.MOV

+### 3D Printed Magnetometer Extender
+Attached is the solid works file for the 10 inch 3D printed rod that extends from the car.

 ### GPS

 # Video
 We can make a video showing it in action here...